Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Replace `OFFER_CONTENT.tar.gz` with the name of the archive with your prepared solution or data.

-As a result, SPCTL generates the `resource.json` file with information for TEE to access your uploaded offer content.
+As a result, SPCTL generates the `resource.json` file with information for TEE on how to access your uploaded offer content.
 Copy this file to the Provider Tools directory.

 ---